 When I asked if he liked being a passenger as well, he was quick to voice his enthusiasm, adding that he has a playlist of songs that he listens to in top-down order every time he takes a flight.
 Murphey was even willing to share the first three songs on the playlist — though he added he made it in middle school back when Apple Music put songs in alphabetical order — “‘21 Guns,’ ‘Africa’ by Toto and ‘All Me’ by Drake.
 Pushback from the gate is ‘21 Guns.’”

 Those who know Murphey know that he goes above and beyond for both his closest friends and total strangers.
 Any shift-dropping hopeful at Ram Van might look to Murphey first, who is forever willing to step up and help out his coworkers.
 Plinio Gonzalez, the director of transportation at Fordham, described Murphey as forever dependable: “Sam is a leader, whether he knows it or not.”
-As someone who is so willing to be team player, Murphey has the makings of an incredible pilot.
+As someone who is so willing to be a team player, Murphey has the makings of an incredible pilot.
 I hope one day to fly to Australia and hear Sam’s voice over the intercom.
 Even without the meditative effects of New York City traffic, I’d know we were in good hands.